timjogorman/RicherEventDescription/guidelines.md

 The manner in which they are linked brings up the important distinction between temporal containment and event-subevent containment.
-We invite annotators to think of narrative containers as temporal buckets, but it is notable that while the temporal span of ``surgery'' contains all of the events going on in the universe during that period of time, some events could be characterized as being subevents of that surgery -- sharing participants, locations, and consequences with the larger
+We invite annotators to think of narrative containers as temporal buckets, but it is notable that while the temporal span of "surgery" contains all of the events going on in the universe during that period of time, some events could be characterized as being subevents of that surgery -- sharing participants, locations, and consequences with the larger